fbpx

 Current Status and Protection

-The eastern tiger salamander is currently listed as Extirpated under the Ontario Endangered Species Act, 2007 and Extirpated under the federal Species at Risk Act.
-These acts offer protection to individuals and their habitat.
-The species has also been designated as a Specially Protected Amphibian under the Ontario Fish and Wildlife Conservation Act, which offers protection to individuals but not their habitat.
+The eastern tiger salamander is currently listed as Extirpated under both the Ontario Endangered Species Act, 2007 and the federal Species at Risk Act.
+The species has been designated as a Specially Protected Amphibian under the Ontario Fish and Wildlife Conservation Act, which offers some protection to individuals and their habitat.
 The International Union for Conservation of Nature lists the global status of the eastern tiger salamander as Least Concern.
-The species’ status was last confirmed in February 2013.
-Additional detail about legal protection for species at risk in Ontario is available on our Legal Protection page.
+The species’ status was last confirmed in February 2021.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.